Kyle, Texas: Pie in the Sky Hot Air Balloon Festival

-The Kyle Pie in the Sky Hot Air Balloon Festival has been an annual event in Kyle on Labor Day weekend since 2017 and attracts thousands of visitors from all over the state and outside of Texas.
+As part of a municipal branding scheme in the chase of becoming the "Pie Capital of Texas," the Kyle Pie in the Sky Hot Air Balloon Festival has been an annual event in Kyle on Labor Day weekend since 2017.
 The event features morning hot air balloon "mass ascensions” where balloons take off at sunrise flying over Kyle on Saturday and Sunday morning, as well as “glows” in the evenings, where tethered hot air balloons glow against the evening sky at Lake Kyle.
-Aside from glows and morning flights, the festival will also light up the night sky with two fireworks shows on Friday and Saturday night.

-Every year, Pie in the Sky also features pie eating contests, a pie baking contest, a Pie Café, a vendor market with artisan crafts, unique products and food, libations, live music performances throughout the weekend, a children's zone with activities and the Gathering of the Kyles—the city of Kyle's annual attempt at the Guinness World Record for the most people with the same name in one place.
+Kyle achieved its goal on June 8, 2021, when Kyle was officially designated as the "Pie Capital of Texas."
+However, the Kyle City Council voted to discontinue the annual Pie in the Sky festival in 2024 due to budget constraints and that the event is unreliable due to its weather dependency.